What are the 7 main principles of GDPR?

 The final GDPR principle is accountability.
 This requires those processing personal data to take responsibility for their interactions with personal data and their adherence to the other principles.
 To meet this requirement, there needs to be both measures and records in place so that compliance can be demonstrated across special categories.

-While this not only demonstrates that the organisation takes a lawful approach to their data processing, it also shows clients and suppliers that there is respect for an individual’s rights and freedoms and that data protection is taken seriously.
+This principle is concerned with the secure processing of data to protect personal data and avoid data breaches.
+While this demonstrates that the organisation takes a lawful approach to its data processing, it also shows clients and suppliers that there is respect for an individual’s rights and freedoms and that data protection is taken seriously.

 It also means that if there is an issue such as a data breach or unauthorised disclosure, then it can be demonstrated that there were both measures and safeguards in place to reduce the risk of such an event.
 This may then mean that there is mitigation against any legal enforcement action.